sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 }
 ```

-The following example demonstrates how to start a Glue42 enabled application using the `app` protocol option after you have changed the default protocol name:
+The following example demonstrates how to start a Glue42 enabled app using the `app` protocol option after you have changed the default protocol name:

 ```cmd
 mycustomprotocol://app/clientlist